abbasizadeh/Git-Guide/README.md

 # Branches
 - git branch --> shows all the branches and the branch you're in now

-- git branch BranchName  --> creating a new branch
+- git branch BranchName  --> creates a new branch

-- git checkout BranchName --> switching to the BranchName
+- git checkout BranchName --> switches to the BranchName

-- git merge BranchName  --> adding the changes and modification to the master branch
+- git merge BranchName  --> adds the changes and modification to the master branch

 To merge a branch with master:
       1- switch to the master branch
       2- use 'merge':  git merge BranchName

-- git rm filename.format  --> removing a file from git system
+- git rm filename.format  --> removes a file from git system

-- git branch -d BranchName  --> removing the branch (BranchName)
+- git branch -d BranchName  --> removes the branch (BranchName)

 # GitHub
-- git clone https://github.com/abbasizadeh/Git.git  --> downloading a repo from github into your local computer
+- git clone https://github.com/abbasizadeh/Git.git  --> downloads a repo from github into your local computer

 What is origin: The file that is cloned or download from a site like github is called origin,
         So if you make a change in the downloaded file and write 'git status command' you will receive this message: Your branch is ahead of 'origin/main' by 1 commit.

-- git push origin master/main  --> pushing master (local) into origin (github.com)
+- git push origin master/main  --> pushes master (local) into origin (github.com)

-- git pull origin master/main  --> downloading from origin (github.com) into the master (local).
+- git pull origin master/main  --> downloads from origin (github.com) into the master (local).

 # Conflict
-When a part of a file is chaged/modified by two poeple at a same time, git cannot execute the push/pull comands, this is called confilict.
+When a part of a file is chaged/modified by two poeple at a same time, git cannot execute the push/pull comands, this is called conflict.

+- git remote add origin https://github.com/abbasizadeh/Git.git  --> adds remote dirctory to the repository address with the name of origin.

+- git remote  --> shows the remotes
+- git remote -v  --> shows the remotes with more explanations
+- git push -u origin master  --> send the origin (remote) to the master branch
+-